kent-map/kent/README.md

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/seascape/thumbnailadmiraltychart1910.jpg)

-The Kentish coast has inspired authors and artists throughout the centuries.
+The Kentish coast, the Straits of Dover and the Goodwin Sands have inspired authors and artists throughout the centuries.

 ##
 [**Musical Peregrinations**](/music)